 Explore Budapest’s mesmerizing corners on a Free Walking Tour and create priceless memories while setting your own price!

 Explore the city of Budapest on foot with an expert tour guide.
 You’ll get to see all the best spots, from the Parliament Building to Liberty Square, the Great Synagogue, and Ferenc Deák Square.

 Experience the Queen of the Danube your way and book the Free Walking Tour of Budapest!

-Interesting Facts about Budapest
+Interesting Facts About Budapest

-Budapest is a city that was built by the Celts, occupied by the Romans, unified by the Magyar tribes, conquered by the Turkish, retaken by the Hungarians, and then united with the Austrians before finding their definitive independence in 1920 — no wonder it embodies such cultural diversity!
+Budapest is a city that was built by the Celts, occupied by the Romans, unified by the Magyar tribes, conquered by the Turkish, retaken by the Hungarians, and then united with the Austrians before finding its definitive independence in 1920 — no wonder it embodies such cultural diversity!

 The word Hungarian is believed to derive from the Oghur, a branch of the Turkic language family, meaning “Ten Tribes“.
 The city itself is a display of three separate regions, unified: Buda, Pest, and Óbuda.